-Name It is a folder where you want t o save the created Company 1 141110 it is a folder where you want t o but o the created Company backspace key.

-The default folder option can be modified by pursuing the

-Name of the company This name appears in the list of Directory companies for selection and all the internal reports and this is mandatory.

-Address By Default, mailing name is same as name of Company

-one can alter this name also.
+Name It is a folder where you want to save the created Company The default folder option can be modified by pursuing the backspace key.
+Directory Name of the company This name appears in the list of companies for selection and all the internal reports and this is mandatory.
+Address By Default, mailing name is same as name of Company one can alter this name also.
+Mailing it Get name printed Enter the address of the Company here & then press enter invoice to add another line.

-invoice

-Mailing it Get name printed Enter the address of the Company here & then press enter to add another line.
 This option is also printed on hard copy reports.